 Funding for your premises

-Your business will need secure parking for customers vehicles and as large a workshop as possible.
-A leased unit in a prominent location may be a good first step, and you may need to borrow the deposit on a long term lease as part of your business plans.
-An unsecured business loan <link> could help you raise the cash.
+Your business will need secure parking for customers' vehicles and as large a workshop as possible.
+A leased unit in a prominent location may be a good first step, but you may need to borrow the deposit on a long-term lease as part of your business plans.
+An unsecured business loan could be a great way to help you raise the cash.

-You could also consider buying premises, with a commercial mortgage, which can be used to buy land as well as buildings, and under some circumstances can even be used to buy an existing business.
-Commercial property finance is arranged on an individual basis.
+However, you could also consider buying premises - with a Commercial Mortgage - which can be used to buy land as well as buildings and, under some circumstances, can even be used to buy an existing business.
+Commercial Property Finance is arranged on an individual basis.
 Some lenders have a minimum of £75,000 or more, but there is no set upper limit.

 Unsecured loans are like personal loans, but based on the creditworthiness of your business, and don’t involve holding any of your assets as security.
 Loans are repaid in monthly or quarterly instalments over an agreed term, usually under 5 years.

-Modern lenders can provide fast unsecured lending, but you might need to provide a personal guarantee.
+Modern lenders can often provide fast unsecured lending, but you might need to provide a Personal Guarantee.

 Secured loans are ‘secured’ because the lender will require security in case you cannot pay the loan back.
 This could be your home, or your business premises.

 Providing this security means that the lender can give you longer to repay, and lower interest rates.
-This means that monthly repayments can be l easier to tailor to your cashflow, and it may be possible to borrow large sums of money if you can provide suitable security.
+This means that monthly repayments can be easier to tailor to your cashflow, and it may be possible to borrow larger sums of money if you can provide suitable security.

 Merchant Cash Advance

 Many customers will pay for their MOT and repair work with a credit or debit card, which may be great news for you.

-Merchant Cash Advance or MCA is an innovative approach to raising funds.
+A Merchant Cash Advance, or MCA, is an innovative approach to raising funds.

 An MCA is not a loan.
 It is actually an advance based on your future revenues from credit card sales, the funds flowing through your merchant account.